SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

 -------
 local_path : str
-    returns the local path to the current_version of the filename, whose name is determined by it's SHA hash.
+    returns the local path to the current_version of the filename, whose name is determined by it's  hash.
 """
 ```
 This function will search for the filename argument in the cache and will return the local path to the current_version of the filename .